Horizon-42/fairytales_resarch/post_data_process/README.md

 ### Per-Event Friendliness (for Gradient Coloring)

-Each character tracks friendliness at every narrative event:
+Each character tracks friendliness **only for events where they have direct interaction with the hero**:

 ```python
 {